dbouman/qb-coref/README.md

 * P = Go to the previous question
 * N = Go to the next question
 * A = View the question's answer
-* S = Save all of your coreferences
 * Select Text + 1-9 = Create a new coreference group based on selected text